jamestingedwards/a-day-in-the-life/javascript-racer.md

 ## Summary

-Let's create a JavaScript-only version of [Ruby Racer][].
-For now it will be a single html page with no back-end at all.
-Later we'll add the ability to save high scores and the like by adding a back-end to the application.
+Vroom vroom!
+We're going to build a simple game called Javascript Racer.
+Essentially it's a browser drag race.
+There are two players.
+Each starts with a "car" sitting at the beginning of the track, side-by-side.
+The track is N squares long.

-Unlike Ruby Racer, the outcome of the game won't be pure chance.
 Each player will advance their "car" by smashing some key.
 For example, player 1 might be the "q" key and player 2 might be the "p" key.

 The goal here is to learn more about JavaScript, jQuery, the DOM, and asynchronous event handling.

 Before you start, you should read about [jQuery][].
 In particular, you should understand event handling and callback functions.

 ## Releases